Tools4ever-NIM/NIM-System-REST-Adobe-Cloud/README.md

 - Create Integration
 - Access an API
 - Adobe Service > User Management API
 - You will then be asked for Name, Description and Public Key.
-  - A self-signed certificate will need to be generated on IAM Server, so the certificate and private key are available.
+  - A self-signed certificate will need to be generated on NIM Server, so the certificate and private key are available.
+  - Import certificate with private key (.PFX) into NIM
-  - Upload the public key file (must be a .CRT or .PEM)
+  - Upload the public key file as a .CRT or .PEM (*B64.crt from snippet below)
   - See below snippets on how to generate a certificate/public key.
 If you have Server 2016+ you can use PowerShell to generate the key, otherwise use the OpenSSL alternative.
 - Gather Client Credentials for access
+  - Technical Account ID => Directory (tenant) ID

 ## Generate Certificate